 The medium-secure unit serves a diverse range of needs, and is home to some of the UK’s most complex Mental Health issues.
 Creating a safe and secure environment was, therefore, a priority – with a homely, welcoming feel also vital.

-With such a delicate balance between aesthetics, safety and security, the designers looked to Primera’s 5-way SOS (Staff Override System).
+With such a delicate balance between aesthetics, safety and security, the designers looked to our 5-way SOS (Staff Override System).
 Combining multiple override functions, it gives staff peace of mind, knowing they have permanent access to rooms, regardless of keyway damage or tampering.

 The result?
 Staff can protect the vulnerable youngsters in their care, yet still address the challenging realities of everyday Mental Health environments.